dse/perl-transaction-register/README.md

 Each line can also specify a transaction.
 Transactions specify the date, then the amount, then a description field.
-The fields are separated by spaces.
-The description field is the last field, and may itself contain spaces.
+The fields are separated by whitespaces.
+The description field is the last field, and may itself contain whitespaces.

-You can also put one of the following as an additional space-separated field before the remaining fields:
+You can also put one of the following as an additional whitespace-separated field before the remaining fields:

     /   posted to your account
     -   pending - listed as "pending" in your account
     +   future - transactions you haven't made yet

-You may also prefix the line with spaces.
+You may also prefix the line with whitespaces.

 Dates are specified in one of the following formats: